johnedstone/bitnami-wordpress-migration/Readme.md

 This will reboot the server and you can continue to run the ansible playbook

 ### Wordpress files
+* Note: for this ansible playbook, it assumes that each database has a unique user and password
 * copy over your wordpress files
 * push data into database
 * Feel free to remove the 0 byte index.html file that ansible installed to check the first curl
-* Rerun the ansible playbook to check permissions
+* Rerun the ansible playbook to check and update file permissions
-* Note: for this ansible playbook, it assumes that each database has a unique user and password

 ```
+# This is how you check and update the file permissions.
+# Do this one time after you copy over the Wordpress files
 cd /home/bitnami/bitnami-wordpress-migration/playbooks
 /usr/local/bin/ansible-playbook --check --tags app_perms --flush-cache -i inventory.ini --diff playbook.yaml | egrep msg
 /usr/local/bin/ansible-playbook --tags app_perms --flush-cache -i inventory.ini --diff playbook.yaml | egrep msg
 ```

 ### Running the ansible-playbook after the initial copy of the Wordpress files from their previous source
-Because Wordpress is changing permissions and owner while it is running, it is not necessary to continue to check and update the permissions after the initial copy of the Wordpress files from their source.
-Wordpress will write files with the the correct owner, group and permissions after the initial copy.
+Assuming that you've checked and updated the file permissions after copying the Wordpress files, then it is not necessary to continue to check and update file permissions.
+Wordpress is constantly changing permissions and owner while it is running, so we can skip cheking permissions.
-Therefore, one can run ansible as described below with these two commands after the initial copy and ansible-playbook run
+Therefore, one can run ansible as described below, and skip checking the file permissions
 ```
+# This is how to skip checking and updating the file permissions,
+# after you've checked/updated them the first time (see above)
+# This will be your most common ansible-playbook command after the file permissions are checked and updated.
 /usr/local/bin/ansible-playbook --check --skip-tags app_perms --flush-cache -i inventory.ini --diff playbook.yaml
 /usr/local/bin/ansible-playbook --skip-tags app_perms --flush-cache -i inventory.ini --diff playbook.yaml
 ```